MicrosoftDocs/azure-docs-sdk-python/docs-ref-services/preview/cosmos-readme.md

 See [here][cosmos_throughput_bucket_configuration] for instructions on configuring throughput buckets through the Azure portal.
 After throughput buckets have been configured, you can find our sync samples [here][cosmos_throughput_bucket_sample] and our async samples [here][cosmos_throughput_bucket_sample_async] as well for additional guidance.

+### Per Partition Circuit Breaker
+Per partition circuit breaker is a feature that allows the SDK to failover requests on a partition level to another region based on client side statistics on 408 and 5xx error codes.
+This feature is only applicable for reads in single write region accounts and reads and writes for multi-write region accounts.
+The following are the environment variables to enable per partition circuit breaker and to modify the thresholds for failing over requests to another region:
+- `AZURE_COSMOS_ENABLE_CIRCUIT_BREAKER`: Default is `False`.
+  - Enables the per partition circuit breaker feature.
+- `AZURE_COSMOS_CONSECUTIVE_ERROR_COUNT_TOLERATED_FOR_READ`: Default is `10` consecutive errors.
+  - After a partition has encountered 10 consecutive errors for read requests, the SDK will send requests routed to that partition to another region.
+- `AZURE_COSMOS_CONSECUTIVE_ERROR_COUNT_TOLERATED_FOR_WRITE`: Default is `5` consecutive errors.
+    - After a partition has encountered 5 consecutive errors for write requests, the SDK will send requests routed to that partition to another region.
+- `AZURE_COSMOS_FAILURE_PERCENTAGE_TOLERATED`: Default is a `90` percent failure rate.
+  - After a partition reaches a 90 percent failure rate for all requests, the SDK will send requests routed to that partition to another region.

 ## Troubleshooting

 ### General